-1 Wroclaw University of Science and Technology 2 Wroclaw University of Environmental and Life Science
+Wroclaw University of Science and Technology, Wrocław, Poland Wroclaw University of Environmental and Life Science, Wrocław, Poland

 Abstract.
-The aim of this research is to develop an algorithm that allows for the analysis of the influence of interlayer connections on the static response of double-layer beams.
-Multilayer beams, due to the fact that their construction uses the advantages of different materials, are widely used in the construction industry.
-The critical element of these types of structures is the connection between layers.
-The stiffness of this connection can significantly affect the static response of the system, and therefore its strength.
+This research aims to develop an algorithm that allows for the analysis of the influence of interlayer connections on the static response of double-layer beams.
+Since their construction uses the advantages of different materials, multilayer beams are widely used in the construction industry.
+The critical element of these types of structures is the connection between layers, the stiffness of which can significantly affect the static response of the system, and therefore its strength.
 The Euler-Bernoulli model was used to describe the double-layer beams.
 In the paper, the compliance of normal displacements in multilayer and double-layer beams was considered based on the research of other authors.
 It was also assumed that the tangential interactions at the connection of layers were tangential forces that are proportional to the relative tangential displacement (slip) of these layers.
-This general approach eliminates the need for a broader analysis of the connection (its description and structure) with regards to the applied "connector" between the layers.
+This general approach eliminates the need for a broader analysis of the connection (its description and structure) with regard to the applied "connector" between the layers.
 Using equilibrium equations and the adopted assumptions, a system of displacement equations was derived.
-This system is formed by three coupled second- and fourth-order differential equations, the exact solution of which is a non-trivial mathematical problem.
+This system is formed by three coupled second- and fourth-order differential equations, the exact solution of which is a nontrivial mathematical problem.
 This system was solved using the finite sine and cosine Fourier transform.
 Although the algorithm presented in the paper was used to solve a specific set of equations that describe a simply supported beam, the formulas derived in the paper allow for solving beams with other support schemes.
 The Fourier transformation method, after appropriate modifications (changing the boundary conditions and, in some cases, changing the sine to cosine transformation and vice versa), can be used to solve beams that have other support conditions.
-In order to verify the correctness and effectiveness of the described method, two numerical examples were solved.
-In the first one, the influence of the variable value of the tangential stiffness of the connection on the values and distribution of internal forces (including the influence on the values of normal stresses) was analyzed.
-In the second example, calculations were performed for an example taken from literature, and the obtained results were compared with the results obtained by other authors.
+To verify the correctness and effectiveness of the described method, two numerical examples were solved.
+In the first one, the influence of the variable value of the tangential stiffness of the connection on the values ??and distribution of internal forces (including the influence on the values ??of normal stresses) was analyzed.
+In the second example, calculations were performed for an example taken from the literature, and the obtained results were compared with the results obtained by other authors.
 The analyzed examples confirmed the significant influence of the tangential stiffness of the layer connection on the static response of the system.
 Furthermore, they confirmed the correctness and high accuracy of the method that was used to solve the problem.

-Key words: two-layer beam, interlayer slip, static analysis.
+Keywords: two-layer beam; interlayer slip; static analysis.